Deivisson-dev/task-stack-manager/README.md

 ## StackTaskManager: A Stack-Based Task Management System

-Welcome to `StackTaskManager` – a minimalist task management tool built to demonstrate the practical application of stack data structures in real-world software development.
+Welcome to `task-stack-manager` – a minimalist task management tool built to demonstrate the practical application of stack data structures in real-world software development.
 This project was developed as part of a Data Structures course, aiming to illustrate the fundamental operations of stacks, such as push, pop, and peek, through the lens of task management.

 ### Project Overview

-`StackTaskManager` offers a simple yet effective way to manage your daily tasks.
+`task-stack-manager` offers a simple yet effective way to manage your daily tasks.
 Utilizing the Last-In-First-Out (LIFO) principle inherent to stacks, this application allows users to add, view, and remove tasks in a way that ensures the most recently added task is always addressed first.
-Whether you're juggling school assignments, work projects, or personal chores, `StackTaskManager` helps keep your priorities in check.
+Whether you're juggling school assignments, work projects, or personal chores, `task-stack-manager` helps keep your priorities in check.

 ### Features